-As of September 1, 1995, 171 statutory county courts and 18 statutory probate courts had been created, largely in metropolitan areas.
+As of September 1, 1996, 172 statutory county courts and 19 statutory probate courts had been created, largely in metropolitan areas.
 Four additional courts have been authorized by the Legislature to be made operational at a later date.
-While the jurisdiction of these courts is generally carved out of that given to the constitutional county courts, the statutes specify in many instances that certain jurisdiction normally in the district court is to be exercised concurrently by the statutory court and the district court.
+While the jurisdiction of these courts is generally carved out of that given to the constitutional county courts, the statutes specify in many instances that certain jurisdiction normally in the district court.

 In 1991, the 72nd Legislature passed H.B.
 66, which provided that a statutory county court exercising civil jurisdiction of the county court, with certain exceptions enumerated in the statutes, has concurrent jurisdiction with the district court in civil cases in which the matter in controversy exceeds \$500 but does not exceed \$100,000 (excluding interest, statutory or punitive damages and penalties, and attorney's fees and costs, as alleged on the face of the petition) and appeals of final rulings and decisions of the Texas Workers' Compensation Commission.
-A "statutory courty court" means a county court created by the Legislature, including county courts at law, but does not include statutory probate courts, other than a county court at law and probate court in Brazoria County.
+A "statutory county court" means a county court created by the Legislature, including county courts at law, county criminal courts, county criminal courts of appeals, and county civil courts at law, but does not include statutory probate courts, other than a county court at law and probate court in Brazoria County.